-Bachelor of Science in Biology (B.S.)
-Program
+Bachelor of Science (B.S.) in Biology Program

 The Bachelor of Science (B.S.) in Biology offers a comprehensive four-year undergraduate program that exposes students to the full range of biological sciences.
 Program courses, whether general or advanced, feature a student-centered approach based on active, hands-on learning that fully engages students in the theories and practical methods of scientific inquiry.
-The curriculum is designed to provide students with the content knowledge and creative, analytical, and critical thinking skills needed to succeed in medical- and science-related professions.
+The curriculum is designed to provide students with the content knowledge and creative, analytical, and critical thinking skills needed to succeed in science- and healthcare-related professions.
 Students have access to state-of-the-art labs and are provided with internship opportunities where they can apply the scientific knowledge they learn in their courses.

-Biology graduates pursue further study in medical schools and/or careers as Biochemists, Microbiologists, Forensic Scientists, Biotechnologists, Researchers, Biology Instructors, Environmental Scientists, Genetic Counselors, Health Communications Specialists, Medical Affairs Professionals in the pharmaceutical and medical equipment industries, and other related fields.
+Biology graduates pursue further study in graduate or medical schools and/or careers as Biochemists, Microbiologists, Forensic Scientists, Biotechnologists, Environmental Scientists, Genetic Counselors, Health Communications Specialists, Medical Affairs Professionals, Researchers, and Educators.
+Whether working in a lab environment, in the pharmaceutical and medical equipment industries, with an environmental protection organization, or in the education sector, graduates are well-prepared to provide innovative solutions to a wide variety of science-related challenges and opportunities.